MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/cost-management-evolution.md

 # Fusion: Small to Medium Enterprise – Cost Management evolution

-This article evolves the narrative by adding cost controls to the governance minimum viable product (MVP).
+This article evolves the narrative by adding cost controls to the governance MVP.

 ## Evolution of the narrative